 Once you have selected your book in the catalog, it's time to find it on the library shelves.
 You will just need some basic information from the book's catalog record:

 The location field in a book's catalog record will show you the area of the library in which you can find your book.
 Most of the library's books are in the stacks location.
-The stacks on the second floor of the library contain books with call numbers A through BV, while the ground floor stacks contain books with call numbers BX through Z. Our above example is a BT call number, so it will be located in the second floor stacks.
+The stacks on the second floor of the library contain books with call numbers A through BV, while the first floor houses BX's, and the ground floor stacks contain books with call numbers C through Z. Our above example is a BT call number, so it will be located in the second floor stacks.

 In the stacks, you will find signs on the ends of each aisle that will tell you the call number range of the books located within that aisle.
 The one for our example book looks like this: